-Tag: Look, Rachel, I know what you're going through.
-I'm totally freaked out about turning 25.
+Tag: Look, Rachel?
+I know what you're going through.
+I'm totally freaked out about turning twenty-five.

-Rachel: Get out.
+Rachel: (pointing to the door) Get out...
 Get out of my apartment.

 Chandler: (to Joey who is removing his bowtie) Would you put that back on?
 Monica's gonna be here any minute!

 Joey: (massaging his throat) But it hurts my Joey's apple!

 Chandler: For the last time, it's not named for each individual man.

 Judy Geller: You've done a wonderful job with this party, Chandler.
 Everything looks so lovely.

 Chandler: Oh, well, not as lovely as you.
 I mean, I can't believe that you would have a thirty year-old daughter. (to Jack) ...And you, I can't believe that you would have a tux that's thirty years old.

 Jack Geller: It's older than that!
 Ross was actually conceived right near this tuxedo.

 Chandler: (removing his hand carefully from Jack's arm) Ohhh...